 Before releasing your application, test it with a sufficient number of potential users.
 That should give the most informative feedback on required improvements.

-The crucial features of a live video streaming app include:
+The crucial real-time features of a live video streaming app include:

 Real time video streaming can drive exciting revenue opportunities.
 There’s evidence that brands are going to invest in live streaming advertising heavily in the coming years.